Course & Checkpoints

 Maps: Here is a Tuscobia Trail map which shows mileage between towns along the trail: Tuscobia State Trail Map

 Spectators: The Ojibwa checkpoint is in Ojibwa County Park, 4 miles west of Winter and 1 mile east of Ojibwa, on the south side of Hwy 70.
-No participants or spectators are allowed inside the checkpoint.
+No spectators are allowed inside any checkpoints.
 Feel free to walk out the spur trail and onto the Tuscobia Trail.
 It is a very pretty section!